The physical connection

 These settings can sometimes be hidden in a service menu, so it can be necessary to contact the support for the given device in order to get the way into this menu.

-In Project Designer you will find devices that are "Neets approved" and some that are not, the ones that are, means that we have had the device on the test bench and verified that the timings and commands funciton correct.
-However on the devices we have launch as "not approved", are just made from the PDF the manufaturer has released and hence there can be errors in the commands, timings and settings for the driver.
+In Project Designer you will find devices that are "Neets approved" and some that are not, the ones that are, means that we have had the device on the test bench and verified that the timings and commands function correctly.
+However on the devices we have launched as "not approved", are just made from the documentation the manufaturer has released and hence there can be errors in the commands, timings and settings for the driver.
 Therefore check and verify the commands, if you have a command that is not working as intended.
-If you find an error in one of our released drivers, please let us know, so that we can update it. just contact email@example.com and we will correct it.
+If you find an error in one of our released drivers, please let us know, so that we can update it.
+Just contact firstname.lastname@example.org and we will correct it.

 In the example below there are different ways of writing the same command, but small tweaks is essential for making it work, e.g case sensitivity, CR (Carriage Return) and so on.